How to Install Nginx on Debian Linux

 sudo chown -R www-data:www-data /var/www/example.com/

-Create a Nginx Test HTML Page
+Create a Test HTML Page

 sudo nano /var/www/example.com/index.html

-Add the following HTML code:
+Then, add the following HTML code:

 <html>